fnando/i18n-js/README.markdown

 I18n-js
 =======

-It's a small library (5.2KB or 1.76KB when gzipped) to provide the Rails I18n translations on the Javascript.
+It's a small library to provide the Rails I18n translations on the Javascript.

 This library has been tested on: